ttkorhonen/e3pages/docs/kb/training/workbook/4_startup_scripts.md

 ```console
 [iocuser@host:cmds]$ iocsh.bash 3.cmd
 ```
-This script contains a fully working IOC, and so you should pay thorough attention to it.
+This script contains a fully working IOC, and so you should read through the startup script carefully in order to understand what it is doing.

 * How does this script use `E3_CMD_TOP`?
-Is it useful to define where other files are?
 * What is the purpose of `random.bash` and `random.cmd` in this script?
 * What is the *stream protocol* file?
 * If you have your simulator running in another terminal, what do you notice about it?